spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/recommendations.md

 ## Security Contexts

-Option `global.spire.recommendations.securityContexts` sets the Kubernetes pod securityContext and container securityContext settings to settings that meet the required [Kubernetes Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) as well as addition settings that tighten security as much as the maintainers know how.
+Option `global.spire.recommendations.securityContexts` sets the Kubernetes pod securityContext and container securityContext to settings that meet the required [Kubernetes Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/) as well as addition settings that tighten security as much as the maintainers know how.